miyakogi/sidepanel.vim/README.md

 ## Usage

-`:SidePanel` shows list of available plugins.
+`:SidePanel` shows a list of available plugins.
 When you select a plugin and press enter, the plugin will replace the plugin list.
+If you have installed [rabbit-ui.vim](https://github.com/rbtnn/rabbit-ui.vim) plugin and `g:sidepanel_use_rabbit_ui=1`, this plugin uses rabbit-ui to show the list.

 `:SidePanel nerdtree` opens NERDTree.
 If another sidebar is exists, it will be replaced.